ImperialCollegeLondon/ReCoDE-penalised-reg/docs/3-chapter-2.md

 }
 plot(preds,type="b")
 ```
-and we see that the prediction improves as $\lambda$ decrease (that is, as the coefficients become larger).
+and we see that the prediction improves as $\lambda$ decrease (that is, as the coefficients become larger and more variables enter the model).

 **Q10: what happens to the predictive score if we allow $\lambda$ to decrease even further?**